 11. STABILO beFab

-This pen utilizes the standard ink cartridges which makes it easier to find replacement.
+This pen utilises the standard ink cartridges which makes it easier to find replacement.
 Which makes it a good one is it has a comfortable and soft grip unlike other fountain pens.

 - 3-barrel designs to choose from